jrcarver/together_we_plan/README.md

 ### Postgres Setup
 Install Postgres
-Create a together_we_plan database, use whatever username and password you want to own it just specify it in your .flaskenv file
+Create a together_we_plan database, use whatever username and password you want to just specify it in your .flaskenv file
 There are table creation commands to run in postgres in psql_tables.txt in the backend folder

 FYI: postgres runs on localhost:5432